 Note: All information is as of March 31, 2020, unless otherwise noted.
-Market data as of May 26, 2020.
+Market data as of June 12, 2020.

-- (1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, the fiber acquisition from CenturyLink, and the Bluebird transaction - Based on the mid-point of 2020 Outlook range provided in the Company's Earnings Release dated May 11, 2020, and reflects the sale of the U.S. towers business, which is expected to close by the end of 2Q20, and assumes the Windstream lease continues in full force and effect, and that Windstream continues to make all lease payments on time and in accordance with the Master Lease's general terms. - Adjusted Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized). - Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially. - Represents aggregate purchase price of acquired entities, TPx, CableSouth, and Bluebird transactions, and fiber acquisition from CenturyLink. - Based on management's estimate.
+(1) Lease revenues under the Master Lease with Windstream to be received over the remaining initial term of 15 years, the TPx, CableSouth, and National MSO dark fiber lease transactions, the fiber acquisition from CenturyLink, and the Bluebird transaction.

+2) Based on the previous twelve months as of March 31, 2020.

+(3) Adjusted Net Debt or Net Secured Debt, as applicable, to Annualized Adjusted EBITDA (based on last quarter annualized).

+4) Contracts are subject to termination under certain conditions and/or may not be renewed, so actual revenue under contract could vary materially.

+Represents aggregate purchase price of acquired entities, TPx, CableSouth, and Bluebird transactions, and fiber acquisition from CenturyLink.

+Based on management's estimate.